michaelrsweet/codedoc/README.md

   contents.
 - Updated the markdown support with external links, additional inline markup, and hard line breaks.
+- Copyright, trademark, and registered trademark symbols are now correctly mapped from their ASCII and UTF-8 representations to the output format's preferred encoding (Issue #1)
 - Greatly expanded the documentation.